pudly/schmopera-hugo/content/articles/chatting-with-canadas-opera-biggies.md

 date = "2015-04-10T21:24:00-04:00"
 lastmod = "2015-04-10T21:24:00-04:00"
 publishDate = "2015-03-24T13:24:00-04:00"
 short_description = "Exciting news, everyone!
-Late next week, I'll be sitting down to chat with a panel of folks who certainly know their opera.\n\nThe topic?
+Late next week, I&#039;ll be sitting down to chat with a panel of folks who certainly know their opera.\n\nThe topic?
 Regietheater productions, the role of the opera director, and how their innovative (and often wacky) ideas can propel opera forward." slug = "chatting-with-canadas-opera-biggies" title = "Chatting with Canada&#039;s Opera Biggies"
 +++